Exposing Hidden Biases in Text-to-Image Models via Automated Prompt Search: Implementation Details

-The loss is standard cross-entropy toward a user-selected target class (or the sum of the respective losses when optimizing both attributes).
-We update only the $k$ learnable (soft) token embeddings via backpropagation through the UNet.
-Across iterations, we track the best-scoring embeddings (minimal loss / highest target confidence) and decode them back to discrete tokens via nearest-neighbor projection to produce an optimized, human-readable prompt $\hat{t}$.

-\section{LLM Instructions}
+\subsection{LLM Instructions}

 Here we list the instructions given to the LLM for different generation scenarios.
-We found that for the particular model used in our experiments, we could leave the System Prompt empty, and put all instructions in the User Prompt.
-For quantitative experiments we set the \textbf{User Prompt}: \begin{itemize} \item For discovering \textbf{gender}-biased prompts: ``Please generate a prompt that generates a photo of a person with a text-to-image model.
+For all the combinations of the different LLMs and DMs used in our experiments, we left the System Prompt empty and put all instructions in the \textbf{User Prompt} as follows:

+\paragraph{LLM baseline \& BGPS.} \begin{itemize} \item \textbf{Male/female bias}:\textit{ ``Please generate a prompt that generates a photo of a person with a text-to-image model.
 Do not mention the person's gender or use gendered pronouns.
 Do not mention anything other than the prompt.
-Generate only one single sentence." \item For discovering \textbf{race}-biased prompts: ``Please generate a prompt that generates a photo of a person with a text-to-image model.
+Generate only one single sentence.''} \item \textbf{White/black bias}: \textit{``Please generate a prompt that generates a photo of a person with a text-to-image model.
 Do not mention the person's race or ethnicity.
 Do not mention anything other than the prompt.
 Generate only one single sentence.
-Only use english characters." \end{itemize}
+Only use english characters.''} \item \textbf{Age bias}: \textit{``Please generate a prompt that generates a photo of a person with a text to image model.
+Do not mention the person's age.
+Do not mention anything other than the prompt.
+Generate only one single sentence.
+Only use english characters.''} \item \textbf{Male/female bias - multi-person}: \textit{``Please generate a prompt that describes a photo containing multiple people for a text-to-image model.
+Do not mention anyone’s gender or use gendered pronouns.
+Do not mention their names.
+Do not mention anything other than the prompt.
+Generate only one single sentence.''}